Tuplanolla/adom-tas/README.md

  relative or
  linked and
   the shell variable `~` is expanded to the home directory.
+The shared memory segment lock file has to exist, but its contents don't matter since it's only used for identification.

 The template configuration should work out of the box.
 If ADoM TAS is run from the same directory it's maked from (sic)